History of condoms: Etymology and other terms

 Etymological theories for the word "condom" abound.
 By the early 18th century, the invention and naming of the condom was attributed to an associate of England's King Charles II, and this explanation persisted for several centuries.
 However, the "Dr. Condom" or "Earl of Condom" described in these stories has never been proved to exist, and condoms had been used for over one hundred years before King Charles II acceded to the throne.
+The word condom also has nothing to do with the South American explorations of Charles Marie de La Condamine, who was the first to introduce latex to the scientific public in Europe.

 A variety of Latin etymologies have been proposed, including condon (receptacle), condamina (house), and cumdum (scabbard or case).
 It has also been speculated to be from the Italian word guantone, derived from guanto, meaning glove.
 William E. Kruck wrote an article in 1981 concluding that, "As for the word 'condom', I need state only that its origin remains completely unknown, and there ends this search for an etymology."
 Modern dictionaries may also list the etymology as "unknown".

 Other terms are also commonly used to describe condoms.
 In North America condoms are also commonly known as prophylactics, or rubbers.
 In Britain they may be called French letters.
 Additionally, condoms may be referred to using the manufacturer's name.
 The insult term scumbag was originally a slang word for condom.